mtumilowicz/java11-pecs-principle/README.md

 # project description
-We provide easy examples of PECS principle (and contrary bad design examples) in `PECSTest`:
+We provide easy examples of PECS principle (and we show also examples of bad design - contradiction of PECS) in `PECSTest`:
 * producer
-    * constructor of a LinkedList is a good example of producer
+    * constructor of a `LinkedList` is a good example of producer
         ```
         public LinkedList(Collection<? extends E> c) {